nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If the specified member is not participating in the event, an error is thrown to the user.

 Examples:
-* `eunmark /e 2 /m 3 /m 4` unmarks the attendance of the 3rd and 4th person in the member list in Event 2.
+* `eunmark /e 2 /m 3 /m 4` unmark the attendance of the 3rd and 4th person in the member list in Event 2.

 #### Editing an event : `eedit`